The Purpose of Glastonbury

 In our section on Inspiration we have a subsection on ' Guidance in Glastonbury.'
 We indicate that there is a ‘presence’ thathas a plan for the place – if so what might this purpose be ?

-In the world recognized centres of pilgrimage such as Santiago to Compostella. there is a clear understanding that the aim of the journey along the Camino and the arrival are part one complete spiritual package.
+In the world recognized centres of pilgrimage such as Santiago to Compostella. there is a clear understanding that the aim of the journey along the Camino, and the arrival, are part of a complete spiritual package.

 The idea of the ‘Purpose of Glastonbury' is not widely discussed but there seem to be a number of concepts that are quite widely held.
 These are:

 - The town and its environs have a special and unique spiritual energy.

 - The town has a spirituell pesence that guides the development and growth of the town.